TheRealPonorka/R6ReconDrone/README.md

 ## How to use the code?
 - Follow the video and the schematic diagram to make the connections.
-- Open `recon-drone.ino` in Arduino IDE.
+- Open `R6ReconDrone.ino` in Arduino IDE.
 - Select correct camera model by commenting / un-commenting correct `#define` statement.
 - Add SSID and password of your WiFi access point.